Get Tech Tips

 It's all character.

 It's the courage to do what is right, the ability to be grateful even when times are tough, the presence to enjoy the relationships around them without distraction.

 I want my kids to have endurance and character, so I must not rob them of the gift of struggle.

 Keep the Faith

 Rejoicing in hardship, even rejoicing FOR hardship like James encourages us to do in the passage above, only makes sense when we have faith in something bigger than our own temporary suffering.

-For me, that's living my life for Jesus and seeking His glory in the largest sense, but there are many other things that also tie into that.
+For me, that's living my life for Jesus and seeking His glory in the largest sense, but many other things also tie into that.

 - Serving the HVAC/R trade and working to make it better for everyone involved

 - Showing my wife that she's the most important person on Earth to me

 - Teaching my children by modeling character and holding them to a high standard